aammd/MS_computational_ecology_opinion/reviews.md

 if the authors could give a clear list of those areas (probably with bullet points) in the conclusions or anywhere in the text.

+> In addition to other changes (XX, YY), we have modified the abstract.

 Introduction, page 3, lines 63-64.
 If the authors want to discuss a difference between computational ecology and ecological modelling, they have to give their definition of ecological modelling first.
 That definition should include 'core characteristics' of ecological modelling like it has been done by the authors for computational ecology on page 2, lines 41-46.

+> We have added a definition of modelling at XX.
+We have also modified the core
+> principles of computational ecology, to highlight how it differs from modelling.

 Section 1, pages 3-4. (i) The authors' conclusion about success of SDM is not convincing because their discussion of SDM is unclear.
 As someone who is not